One of the more common questions accountants get asked these days is “should I be limited?”

 Unfortunately, this is not a “one size fits all” situation and careful consideration needs to be made.

 Before the dividend allowance was introduced the most common reason for a company was its tax efficiency.
-It would allow someone with profits of up to £40,000 to be taxed at the company rate, saving the cost of National Insurance, whilst extracting the money tax free.
-Giving a tax saving of up to £3,500.
+It would allow someone with profits of up to £40,000 to be taxed at the company rate, saving the cost of National Insurance, whilst extracting the money tax-free.
+This offered a tax saving of up to £3,500.

 Several reasons need to be considered before a company can be confirmed as the correct way forward: